elixir-europe/biohackathon-europe/about.md

 The first BioHackathon Europe was held in Paris in 2018, inspired by the long-standing BioHackathons organised in Japan by the National Bioscience Database Center [(NBDC)](https://biosciencedbc.jp/?lng=en) and Database Center for Life Science [(DBCLS)](https://dbcls.rois.ac.jp/index-en.html) since 2008 (see their [BioHackathon website](http://www.biohackathon.org/)).

-Please note: YouTube videos load cookies when you start playing them.
-If you prefer not to accept cookies, please avoid playing the video.
-For more information, refer to our website privacy statement.

 {% include youtube-video.html video="mUzIdQH6zOQ" video_title="A video overview of the BioHackathon" %}

 ## Previous BioHackathons